PhilZ-cwm6/truenas_scripts/README.md

 ### SYNOPSIS:
 - Backups are performed and encrypted on the pfsense server using pfsense_send_config.sh script on pfsense
-- The script pfsense_send_config.sh script on pfsense server sends the encrypted backups and logs on a schedule to the TrueNAS local TFTP Server
+- The pfsense_send_config.sh script on pfsense server sends the encrypted backups and logs on a schedule to the TrueNAS local TFTP Server
 - This script starts the TFTP server, waits for 15 minutes, then turns off the TFTP Server
 - Once TFT server is shutoff, script checks if config and log files are present on the TFT Server root directory
 - It moves any config and log files to backup dataset under `$target_mount_point/pfsense_config`